tidymodels/yardstick/tests/testthat/_snaps/validation.md

       validate_surv_truth_list_estimate("1", 1)
     Condition
       Error:
-      ! `truth` should be a Surv object, not a a string.
+      ! `truth` should be a Surv object, not a string.

 ---